How to Get 3-Phase Power in a Home

 After successfully doing this, the third step now is now connecting the phases which are outgoing from the Moulded Case Circuit Breaker to the Double Pole.
 After this, connect the neutral wires to the RCDs.
 When this is completed successfully, you can then connect them to neutral links and eventually to the specific loads.

-Moreover, it’s important to take note of the fact that you can decide to use a 4-Pole Moulded Case Circuit Breaker instead of the more standard 3-Pole.
-However, to successfully do this, you should ensure that you connect the neutral in the last slot of the Moulded Case Circuit Breaker used for the incoming and outgoing which is the case in other phases.
+Yes, it’s important to be aware of the fact that you can also decide to use a 4-Pole Moulded Case Circuit Breaker instead of the more standard 3-Pole.
+However, to make sure that you do this successfully, you should ensure that you connect the neutral in the last slot of the Moulded Case Circuit Breaker used for the incoming and outgoing which is the case in other phases.

 In addition to this, another noteworthy instruction is that in phase wiring, the line to line voltage should be 440V and Line to Neutral Voltage is 230V.